Eric A. Meyer

 css-discuss), I've built up a reputation for knowing a thing or two about CSS.

-- This area offers every piece of writing I've ever done and felt comfortable with releasing into the public eye.
-This includes my many professional articles on the topic of CSS (mostly the series "A Sense of Style"), a smattering of commentary pieces, and bits of what I like to think is humorous writing.
+- This area offers many pieces of my writing, at least those I felt comfortable releasing into the public eye.
+This includes many professional articles on the topic of CSS (mostly the series "A Sense of Style"), a smattering of commentary pieces, and bits of what I like to think is humorous writing.
 Your opinion may differ.